 Studies have shown that the combination of exercise plus fish oil has a dramatic effect on fat mass in the body (5):

 This graph above shows that patients taking sunflower oil alone experienced a gain in fat mass compared to patients taking fish oil alone which also caused a slight weight gain (in this particular study).

 But the last graph shows the combination of fish oil plus exercise which shows an impressive drop in fat mass as measured by dual energy x-ray absorptiometry.

-Experts agree that the majority of the benefits occur independent of changes in energy intake.
+Experts agree that the majority of the benefits occur independently of changes in energy intake.

-What this means for you is that the benefits of fish oil come without changing the AMOUNT of calories that you consume.
+What this means for you is that the benefits of fish oil come without changing the number of calories that you consume.